Sharing Wisdom (And Curricula!) About Teaching Diplomacy, International Affairs, and Other Associated Topics

 AFSA considers this initiative not only a valuable service to members, but also a significant step in building an understanding of diplomacy and its importance to the security and prosperity of the United States, a critical part of AFSA’s mission.

 Below please find resources which can inform the teaching of diplomacy, development, and international affairs.
 AFSA will continue to solicit input from the many FS educators out there, many of whom have already volunteered to participate in this initiative.
+Finally, you also will find a few sites that provide leads for employment opportunities in relevant fields and a LinkedIn site, “Foreign Policy Practitioners-Educators Network.”

 If you have resources to contribute or suggestions please contact: